giltwizy/videoToAudioConverter/README.md

 pip install moviepy
 ```

-You are good to go,run the script on your terminal and hooray.You have your Qrcode :smiley:
+You are good to go,run the script on your terminal and hooray.You have your Audio file :smiley: